Manas-E/Simple-Blog-Website/README.md

 # Simple-Blog-Website
-A basic blog website that lets you create blogpost and view all of them.
+A Full Stack blog website that lets you create blogpost and view all of them.

 # Files
 ## App.js